-At the same time, we continue to invest approximately \$30 million annually in R&D and IT.
-We are focusing our development efforts on products and services that directly improve the efficiency, effectiveness, and safety of drilling operations and wellbore quality.
+We continue to invest approximately \$30 million annually in R&D and IT.
+In addition to continuously enhancing the functionality and performance of existing products, our development efforts are focused on products that directly improve the efficiency, effectiveness and safety of drilling operations and wellbore quality.

 Examples of this include our ePVT Adaptive Alarms and Digital Trip Sheets, AC AutoDriller, abbl Directional Advisor and the deployment of the advanced Exxon Drilling Advisory System.
 We are building on our acquisition of Verdazo Analytics to provide customers with a holistic platform to analyze drilling, production, and operational data.
-The addition of an enhanced Live Rig View (LRV) web service to our cloud-based offering benefits office-based users of Pason data.
+The deployment of an enhanced Live Rig View (LRV) web service to our cloud-based offering benefits office-based users of Pason data.

+Our capital expenditures will be relatively modest going forward with a larger portion of our current development efforts focused on software and analytics.
 Our very capable and flexible rigsite IT and communications platform can host new Pason and third party software.
-Our capital expenditures will be relatively small going forward with a larger portion of our current development efforts focused on software and analytics.
-For 2017, we intend to spend up to \$25 million in capital expenditures
+For 2017, we intend to spend up to \$25 million in capital expenditures.

-We feel good about Pason's market position and prospects, and are excited about the potential of our new products and services.
+Pason's market position remains very strong and the outlook for our new products and services looks promising.
 We are the service provider of choice for many leading operators and drilling contractors with Pason equipment installed on over 65% of all active land drilling rigs in the Western Hemisphere and a growing presence in the Middle East.